 To Do List

-* Mandatory Parent Meeting January 14th at JP Small Memorial Ball Park.
-Meeting is at 1 pm.
+* Mandatory Parent Meeting January 19th at JP Small Memorial Ball Park.
+Meeting is at 12 pm.
 Deposit is due (Between $400 and $600).
-Remaining Balance is due by May 1st
+Remaining Balance is due by May 1st.
+Your son WILL NOT play until full payment is received.

 * In February, start calling hotels to reserve your hotel rooms.
-Hotels will be listed under the tournament on the our website.
+Hotels will be listed under the "Hotels" tab on the our website.
 Each hotel will have only 50 rooms blocked for our teams.
-Though it is not mandatory for our players to stay at the team hotels, we do strongly suggest that everyone stays at the same hotels.
+ALL PLAYERS ARE REQUIRED TO STAY AT THE TEAM HOTEL!
 We have worked out the best prices for the hotels we stay at.
 This also helps build chemistry among the players as well as helps with getting rides for players that need them.
+Parents are not required to stay at hotel.
+Players can room together (4 or 5 in a room) and help split the total cost of the hotel at the end of the tournament.
+We encourage this for team chemistry.

 * Check in for the hotels are to be the day before the tournament starts.
 This is because we do not know the schedule until the week of the tournament (sometimes only a few days before).
 Riding up early the day of a 8am game is not good for your son.
 You want to be able to get a good nights rest the day before your games in order to perform at your highest level for coaches that will be watching you!